ricomariani/CG-SQL-author/docs/playground.md

 ],
 ```

 You might notice the above output has a lot of extraneous stuff, like what seems to be CSS styling in JSON format.
 This is something that will be addressed in the future.
-In the meantime, you can use [something like `jq`](https://stedolan.github.io/jq/) to filter stuff out.
+In the meantime, you can use
+something like [`jq`](https://stedolan.github.io/jq/) to filter stuff out.
 For example:

 ```bash
 $ ./go_query_plan.sh | jq '.[0][0][1:-1][] | {"query": .[0], "explain": .[2]}'
 ```

+## Fully Online Playground
+Contributor [mingodad](https://github.com/mingodad) created this wonder, all online using the CQL Amalgam, plus WASM and LUA to create a 100% [in-your-browser playground](https://mingodad.github.io/CG-SQL-Lua-playground/).